 - King of the Hill: Hank reacts this way to Bill's clothing, the uniform of the local baseball league.

-- The Simpsons did it in Season Eleven's "Beyond Blunderdome", featuring Mel Gibson As Himself.
-After Homer is the only person that criticises Gibson's newest movie (a remake of Mr. Smith Goes To Washington) in a test screening, Gibson, himself unhappy with the finished product, recruits Homer to make an edit that will appeal to the common man.
+- In Season Eleven's "Beyond Blunderdome", featuring Mel Gibson As Himself.
+After Homer is the only person that criticises Gibson's newest movie (a remake of Mr. Smith Goes to Washington) in a test screening, Gibson, himself unhappy with the finished product, recruits Homer to make an edit that will appeal to the common man.
 Homer's suggestions are

 Homer: Okay, here you need a musical montage where you try on lots of funny hats.
 It'll let us see your playful side!